-In 1976, bonsai master Masaru Yamaki donated a small white pine bonsai tree to the United States National Arboretum in Washington D.C. as one of 53 bonsais given by the Nippon Bonsai Association to the U.S. for its bicentennial celebration.
+In 1976, bonsai master Masaru Yamaki donated a small white pine bonsai tree to the United States National Arboretum in Washington D.C. as one of 53 bonsai trees given by the Nippon Bonsai Association to the U.S. for its bicentennial celebration.

 For 25 years the tree sat by the entrance of the arboretum’s National Bonsai and Penjing Museum, hardly gathering any notice.
 But like so many things we pass by without knowing anything about, this tree has a history … and a really remarkable one at that.

-When the new Japanese Pavilion opens at the museum next year, the Yamaki Pine will take its familiar place near the entrance.
-And on this 70th anniversary of the bombing of Hiroshima, Smithsonian’s Katie Nodjimbadem, the tree serves as a reminder of the continued peace between the United States and Japan.
+When the new Japanese Pavilion opened at the museum, the Yamaki Pine took its familiar place near the entrance.
+And more than seven decades after the bombing of Hiroshima, the tree continues to serve as a reminder of the importance of peace and the beauty of resilience.